BjRo/bjro.github.io/_posts/2018-11-23-regarding-that-a-thing.md

 There are different opinions on what makes a codebase easy to refactor.
 Dynamic typing advocates usually mention that you have less code to work with and less abstractions that you need to deal with, while people from the static typing camp usually bring up the better tool support and that the compiler does things for you (that you don't have to write tests for).

 I've build production systems in `C#`, `Ruby`, `Elixir` and `Scala` now, with a bit patching and bug-fixing in `Objective-C`, `Perl` and `Erlang` sprinkled in.
-I always like the inital breeze of working in `Ruby`, but after applications got sufficiently large, I almost always also hated refactoring them.
+I always like the initial breeze of working in `Ruby`, but after applications got sufficiently large, I almost always also hated refactoring them.

 # 3. Throw out refactoring unfriendly language features